oracle/opengrok/README.txt

 nbproject/project.properties, and add "lib/emma.jar" and
 "lib/emma_ant.jar" to the javac.classpath inside it.

-Now you can put the classes into jars and generate distributables:
+Now you can put the classes into jars and generate distributable:

    ant dist